dnil/pyCancerSig/README.md

 # pyCancerSig
-A python package for deciphering cancer signatures.
+## A python package for deciphering cancer signatures.

-Comprehensive cancer sigantures with a main workflow in nextflow, with reusable modules written in python.
+Comprehensive cancer signatures with a main workflow in nextflow, and reusable modules written in python.
+Integrate SNV, SV and MSI profiles in signatures decomposed using non-negative matrix factorisation, and produce production ready pdf reports.

+### Main workflow usage

     =========================================
               Cancer Signature Workflow